dennyzhang/maintain-github-repos/README.md

 I can provide premium online service as a business model.

-But if mini projects, it's easy to be replaced.
+But if they're only from mini or simple projects, it's easy to be replaced.

 ## OpenSource Questions<a id="sec-1-2" name="sec-1-2"></a>